Yomguithereal/baobab-react/README.md

 npm install baobab-react
 ```

-Then require the desired pattern and only this one will be loaded (this means that your browserify/webpack bundle, for instance, won't load unnecessary files and end up bloated).
+Then require the desired pattern and only this one will be loaded (meaning that your browserify/webpack bundle, for instance, won't load unnecessary files and end up bloated).

 *Example*